martinfekete10/Tuneful/README.md

 # About

-Tuneful provides a convenient way to control playback for both Spotify and Apple Music right from your menu bar.
+Tuneful provides a convenient way to control playback for Spotify and Apple Music right from your menu bar.
 Enjoy seamless control over your music, including playback, shuffle, and repeat options.
 Additionally, the app allows you to manage system volume, set the audio output device, and features a mini player window.

 <p align="center">
   <img width="400" src="docs/images/playback.png">